actumn/celery.node/README.md

 Workers, also called "Consumers" consume these "task" and optionally store any results to a "message backend".
 The broker (task queue) receives tasks encapsulated as messages from "producers" and routes them to "consumers".

-But managing messages is not as simple as storing them in a data sotre as aqueue.
+But managing messages is not as simple as storing them in a data store as a queue.
 Suppose that a number of messages sent and dispatched by large number of producers and workers.
 We have to consider below.
 - Detecting poison messages